SonTrungTo/C_books/beginner/C_Kochan/ch18/README.md

 a further improvement would be to include the level of the debugger so that appropriate outputs are produced.
 * p18-3-2.c: Codes do not work as expected; levels are being ignored!
+* p18-4.c: Segmentation fault (core dumped) for using gdb